Building Resiliency: Yourself, Your Organization, Your Society

 - A list of conference attendees with contact information

-- A binder with the presentations and other useful information
+- A program guide with details about the presentations and other useful information

-- Optional add-on intensives the morning after the conference ends (additional fee)
+- Optional add-on intensives the day after the conference ends (additional fee)

 - For AFP members, attendance qualifies for CFRE credits

-- Free internet service at conference center and access to business center
+- Free internet service at the conference center and access to business center

-- Free shuttle from the conference hotels to the conference location
+- Free shuttle from the conference hotel to the conference location

 - Certificates of completion at the end of the conference